 Feeding the Hyacinth macaw

-In the wild, hyacinth macaws feed primarily on fruits, green vegetation, and nuts, especially the nuts of the acuri and bocaiuva palms.
-Its powerful beak can even crack coconuts.
 In captivity, they eat well with fruits, vegetables, leafy greens, and plenty of nuts, especially macadamia nuts, as they require more carbohydrates than other parrot species.
 The hyacinth diet for pets can be supplemented with specially formulated, species-specific granules.

 Hyacinth macaws have a wingspan that can reach 4 feet.
 They should therefore be given enough time to exercise and room for a good stretch.
 It’s a good idea to give a hyacinth a minimum of one to two hours per day in a gym or other safe place per day to maintain its muscles.

-These birds also need to chew to maintain their beaks and jaws.
-Therefore, many chew toys are essential for these large, beautiful birds.
 Large toys that can withstand the flapping of a strong beak are a good choice, as are toys that contain thongs or pieces of leather.
-The bird’s impressive beak has evolved to crack large nuts found, and it’s instinctive for them to use it to shred and chip hard objects.

 Common health problems